ronadarabi/cse151a-project/README.md

 ```

 #### Grayscale Image Removal
-To remove grayscale images from the dataset, we created a script [grayscale.py](grayscale.py) which loops though the entire dataset using a multiprocessing pool, and uses the following function `is_grayscale_fast(image_path)` to find grayscale images and output a list of their paths to a text file.
+To remove grayscale images from the dataset, we created a script [grayscale.py](training_scripts/grayscale.py) which loops though the entire dataset using a multiprocessing pool, and uses the following function `is_grayscale_fast(image_path)` to find grayscale images and output a list of their paths to a text file.
+We also implemented this functionality in the notebook [find_grayscale.ipynb](find_grayscale.ipynb).

 ```python
 def is_grayscale_fast(image_path):